AUMAG/magcode/readme.markdown

 `magnetforces.web` and the ready-to-use Matlab functions `magnetforces.m` and `multipoleforces.m`.
 After cloning this Git repository, you can simply add the `matlab/` folder to your Matlab path in order to start using the code.

-The documentation `magnetocode-matlab.pdf` contains both a user's guide and the documented source code in a literate programming style.
+The documentation `matlab/magcode-matlab.pdf` contains both a user's guide and the documented source code in a literate programming style.

 Examples and test suite
 -----------------------